tech-espm/pic-plantrecogniser/README.md

 * int minValue = 0 - _This variable is responsible for control the input's matrix;_
 * int age = 1 - _This variable is responsible for count the number of ages;_

-_Obs²: 1 age is equals 120 iterations._
+_Obs: 1 age is equals 120 iterations._

 ### Methods ###